About The Silver Serpent

 It is about controlling losses while allowing winners to outweigh them over time.

-The system typically operates with defined entry conditions, fixed risk parameters, structured position sizing, consistent execution logic and dynamic drawdown management.
+The system uses defined entry conditions, fixed risk parameters, structured position sizing, consistent execution logic and dynamic drawdown management.

-This creates a process designed to survive adverse periods while remaining positioned to capitalize during stronger market phases.
+This creates a process designed to withstand adverse periods while remaining positioned to participate during favourable conditions.

 The Approach

-The framework is built around ATR-derived market levels, statistical risk management and predefined trade conditions.
+The framework is built around market zones that are developed using a bespoke algorithm, statistical risk management and predefined trade conditions.
+All of which is intentionally private to retain the strategies integrity.

-Every trade is executed within a predefined framework that determines whether a setup is active, how much risk is permitted, when exposure should be reduced and when a setup should be avoided entirely.
+Every trade is executed within a defined structure that determines whether a setup is active, how much risk is permitted, when exposure should be reduced and when a setup should be avoided.

 The system incorporates setup-level performance tracking, rolling statistical validation and drawdown-based risk scaling.